Fotograaf

 I worked behind the scenes as an editor, where I brought my expertise, knowledges and experiences to the table, as well as in front of the camera, where I shared bits of my story.
 Being involved in this project has been a healing experience.
 Marnix is a wonderful partner in crime, who doesn't shy away from confronting his cis hetero privilege and investigating his discomfort.
 The documentary now serves as a useful resource for churches and Christian youth groups.
 You can watch it here.

-'Ik ben er geen, ik ken er geen' in the media:
+'Ik ben er geen, ik ken er geen' in Dutch media:

 Photo: Ernst Coppejans